MSU-Libraries/sandhill/README.md

 apt install virtualenv python3-pip
 ```

-In the cloned directory, create the virtual environment.
+Clone the sandhill repository and navigate into that directory to create the virtual environment.
 Run this command as the developer's user.
 ```
 virtualenv -p python3 env
 ```